joshuabenuck/learning-pico8/src/resources/resources.md

 This page contains a collection of resources you can use to further your journey with PICO-8.

+## Game Development with PICO-8

+[A 72-page zine](https://mboffin.itch.io/gamedev-with-pico-8-issue1) about doing game development with PICO-8.

 ## PicoZines

 This is a collection of freely downloadable magazines about PICO-8 programming.